mksaraf/kubernetes-lab-tutorial/content/setup.md

     scp server*.pem root@kubem00:/etc/kubernetes/pki

-### Create client keys pair
+### Create the kubectl keys pair
 Since TLS authentication in kubernetes is a two way authentication between client and server, we create the client certificate and key.
 We are going to create a certificate for the admin cluster user.
-This user will be allowed to perform any admin operation on the cluster via kubectl command line client interface.
+This user will be allowed to perform any admin operation on the cluster via ``kubectl`` command line client interface.

 Create the ``admin-csr.json`` configuration file for the admin client.
 ```json